-Trauma, stigma, and adversity for those living with and most impacted by HIV has been a continued concern that needs to be addressed.
+Trauma, stigma, and adversity for those living with and most impacted by HIV have been continued concerns that need to be addressed.
 Trauma, just like most life experiences, does not happen in a vacuum and manifests at different levels of society, organizations, and personal life.
 Trauma impacts all aspects of a person, including their physical and mental health, behaviors, and attitude toward seeking care.
-Using trauma informed approaches in all aspects of the organization and its service provision is critical to ending the HIV epidemic.
-Trauma informed organizational change is a process of transforming its culture.
-This change requires examination, analysis, and change in the way power is distributed and decisions are made.
-One of the most significant goals of the trauma informed organizational change is to develop a culture of collaboration, choice and transparency.
-Trauma informed care has been found to promote healing that results in increased resiliency for staff and those being served.
-Becoming a trauma informed organization is an everlasting journey and not a destination that will require lots of work, personal and professionally.
-This means the organization will forever be engaging in this work of becoming trauma informed.
+Using trauma-informed approaches in all aspects of the organization and its service provision is critical to ending the HIV epidemic.
+Trauma-Informed Organizational Change requires examination, analysis, and a change in the way power is distributed and decisions are made.
+One of the most significant goals of trauma-informed organizational change is to develop a culture of collaboration, choice, and transparency.
+Trauma-informed care has been found to promote healing for staff and those being served.
+Becoming a trauma-informed organization is an everlasting journey and not a destination that will require lots of work, personally, and professionally.
+This means the organization will forever be engaging in this work of becoming trauma-informed.